 This research was carried out in the Physics Department of Manado State University Physics Education Study Program in the semester 2 students of the 2018/2019 academic year totaling 25 people.
 This study uses a 4-D development model developed by Thiagarajan which consists of 4 stages: the defining stage, the design stage, the development stage, and the disseminate stage.
 1) Defining stage: what is defined in this study is the physics concept that will be used as research material is the center of weight, vector position, vector lines, and coordinates of the center of weight.
 2) Design Phase: At this stage a semiotic representation-based test instrument design with a multiple-choise (MMC) model is performed.
-3) Development Phase: at this stage the instrument test is based on a semiotic representation experts so it is believed to have high validity as an instrument test.
-4) Dissemination Stage: This stage is the stage of using a semiotic representation-based test instrument test.
-4) Dissemination Stage: This stage is the stage of using a semiotic representation-based test instrument test.
-4) a multiple-choise (MMC) model in teaching physics and followed by interviews to be able to accurately identify vector missconcept.
+3) Development Phase: at this stage the instrument test is based on a semiotic representation with a multiple-choise (MMC) model that has been designed validated by material experts and evaluation experts so it is believed to have high validity as an instrument test.
+4) Dissemination Stage: This stage is the stage of using a semiotic representation-based test instrument with a multiple-choise (MMC) model in teaching physics and followed by interviews to be able to accurately identify vector missconcept.